This page is currently under review and reconstruction so please be aware some content may be subject to change.

 And foundation subjects:

-PSHE and Citizenship is integrated into our curriculum to ensure children are prepared for life in modern day Britain.
-We follow the SEAL themes aiming to ensure children develop their social and emotional aspects of learning.
-We have a strong focus on multi-cultural themes, global learning, anti-bullying and rights and responsibilities, including democratic voting for School Council, Sports Council and House Captains.
+Citizenship is integrated into our curriculum to ensure children are prepared for life in modern day Britain.
+We have a strong focus on multi-cultural themes, global learning, anti-bullying and rights and responsibilities, including democratic voting for roles such as: School Council, Sports Council and House Captains.
 We also teach Philosophy for Children (P4C).